-The Bachelors in Landscape Architecture degree is a four-year professional landscape design program nationally accredited by the Landscape Architecture Accreditation Board (LAAB).
-Completion of the program is one of the first steps in becoming a licensed Landscape Architect and also serves as preparation for graduate programs in advanced landscape architecture design, planning, or in programs specializing in research.
+The Bachelor in Landscape Architecture degree is a four-year professional landscape architecture program nationally accredited by the Landscape Architecture Accreditation Board (LAAB).
+Completion of the program is the first step in becoming a licensed Landscape Architect and also serves as preparation for graduate programs in advanced landscape architecture, urban & regional planning, or in programs specializing in research.

 1. Demonstrate competence and critical judgement in applying intellectual and technical skills necessary for site and landscape-scale design, in particular skills of problem-solving using site inventory/analysis; spatial/temporal analysis; programming; synthesis; oral, written, and visual communication; construction implementation; and post-occupancy evaluation.